How Bankruptcy Can Eliminate Debt

-The purpose of filing a bankruptcy, either Chapter 7 or Chapter 13, is to obtain a bankruptcy court order discharging the debtor of liability on debts.
+The purpose of filing bankruptcy is to obtain a bankruptcy court order discharging the debtor of liability on debts.
 The bankruptcy court usually issues a discharge order about two months after the debtor first meets with the bankruptcy trustee.

-- Recent income taxes: a complicated area, but taxes where the April 15 tax return deadline was less than three years ago are definitely not dischargeable.
-Also, loans used to pay a non-dischargeable tax are also non-dischargeable.
+- Recent income taxes: It’s a complicated area, but taxes for which the April 15 tax return deadline was less than three years ago are definitely not dischargeable.
+Loans used to pay a nondischargeable tax are also nondischargeable.

-- Trust taxes: usually a business situation, where a debtor collects taxes from another party (such as sales tax or employee withholding) and fails to turn it over to the government.
+- Trust taxes: Usually, this occurs in a business situation, where a debtor collects taxes from another party (such as sales tax or employee withholding) and fails to turn it over to the government.
 Trust taxes are never discharged, no matter how old they are.

-- Alimony, maintenance or child support: never discharged; neither are property settlement claims arising out of a separation agreement or divorce decree.
+- Alimony, maintenance or child support: These are never discharged; neither are property settlement claims arising out of a separation agreement or divorce decree.

-- Penalties or fines owed to the government: non-dischargeable, but penalties that reimburse the government for an actual financial loss are discharged.
-As a personal example, I once slid off a highway in a snow storm and knocked over a light post.
-I got a traffic ticket for the accident, and a bill from the county for repairing the light.
-If I had filed bankruptcy, the traffic ticket fine would not have been discharged, but the repair bill would have been discharged.
+- Penalties or fines owed to the government: These are non-dischargeable, but penalties that reimburse the government for an actual financial loss are discharged.
+As a personal example, I once slid off a highway in a snowstorm and knocked over a light post.
+I got a traffic ticket for the accident and a bill from the county for repairing the light.
+If I had filed bankruptcy, the traffic ticket fine would not have been discharged, but the repair bill would have been.

-- Debts that existed where discharge was denied or revoked in a previous bankruptcy case: never discharged in future bankruptcy cases.
+- Debts that existed where discharge was denied or revoked in a previous bankruptcy case: These are never discharged in future bankruptcy cases.

-I have extensive experience and knowledge of debt discharge issues in Western New York bankruptcy courts.
+I am a lawyer with extensive experience and knowledge of debt discharge issues in western New York bankruptcy courts.

-I have analyzed every dischargeability lawsuit (adversary proceeding) filed by a creditor in Rochester and Buffalo since 2007, and have identified those creditors most likely to ask for a debt to be excepted from discharge see my blog January 2, 2011.
+I have analyzed every dischargeability lawsuit (adversary proceeding) filed by creditors in Rochester and Buffalo since 2007 and have identified those creditors most likely to ask for a debt to be excepted from discharge.